DevelApp-dk/JsonSchemaBuilder/README.md

   This is a bit different in that it only wraps one of the other parts as a  top part and otherwise handles definitions as they can only be handled on the schema level
 * **String**
 * **Time**
-* **UriReference**
+* **Uri/UriReference/Iri/IriReference**

-  This has the limitation that it does not get referenced schemas and expect referenced schemas to be located locally.
-References can only be referencing part of definitions or entire schema.
+  This has the limitation that references can only be referencing part of definitions or entire schema.

 ## Code generation
 Code generation is built based on the above schema parts